ColinKrist/template-vite-react/README.md

 ### Prerequisites

-- `npm` and `pnpm` should be installed.
+- Node.js 18+ (includes corepack for package manager management)
 - `git` should be installed (recommended v2.4.11 or higher)
+- The setup script will automatically enable corepack and install pnpm

 ### Available scripts

 #### `pnpm dev`

 Runs the app in development mode.
-Open https://localhost:5173 to view it in the browser.
+Open <https://localhost:5173> to view it in the browser.

 The page will automatically reload if you make changes to the code.
 You will see the build errors and lint warnings in the console.